FREE SHIPPING ON ALL FEEL FREE ORDERS

 Botanic Tonics: Your Trusted Source for Kava Information

-Understanding kava safety during pregnancy is important.
+Understanding kava safety during pregnancy is important for your baby's health.
 At present, there simply isn’t enough research and analysis to determine whether kava is safe to consume during pregnancy.
 While this recommendation could change down the line, for now, it’s best to err on the side of caution and avoid consuming kava until after the baby has been born.

 When you reach that point and you’re ready to add kava back into your daily routine, Botanic Tonics is here for you.
-As the only kava company with a product that’s been approved by the FDA, our herbal kava supplements offer a clean energy boost without the jitters, a social lift without the alcohol, and a focus enhancement without the crash.
+As the only kava company with a product that’s been approved by the FDA, our herbal kava supplements offer a clean energy boost without the jitters, a mood boost, and a focus enhancement without the crash.

 Reach out to our experts today to learn more about how to consume kava safely.